Rimfire vs. Centerfire Ammo: A Comparison

 Updated

-For some people in the shooting community, choosing ammunition — especially for home defense — can be a little daunting.
-There are a lot of bullets out there – which makes for a steep learning curve, especially when it comes to teasing out the relative strengths of smaller calibers.
-These different types of ammunition can differ in the manufacturing process, bullet design, and performance (which makes us all thankful for ballistics gel tests).
+For some people in the shooting community, choosing ammunition can be a little daunting.
+There are a lot of bullets out there – which makes for a steep learning curve, especially when it comes to teasing out the relative strengths of different calibers and ammunition types.

 In just a few short decades, stand-alone bullets, like this "3-ringer" Minie bullet recovered near the Gettysburg battlefield, would be replaced by the breechloading freedom seeds we know and love today.